A Trip to The Highest Hill in Hong Kong Island: Victoria Peak

 Image Credit: Victoria Peak

-The Peak Tram is the most recommended way to get to The Peak.
-Riding on one of the world's oldest funicular tram will give you an unforgettable experience.
-Apart from being the fastest way for you to reach The Peak, you can also enjoy the scenic view of the skyscrapers and Victoria Harbor.
-Don't be alarm by the steepness of the tram, making the buildings look tilted at an angle.
+The Peak Tram is the most recommended way to reach The Peak.
+Riding on one of the world’s oldest funicular trams is an unforgettable experience.
+Beyond being the fastest route to the top, it also offers a stunning panorama of Hong Kong’s skyline and Victoria Harbour.
+Don’t be alarmed by the tram’s steep incline - it’s what makes the buildings appear tilted at such a dramatic angle!

 Getting there: 13 minutes walk from Central Station to the Peak Tram lower terminus.